top of page

 Puppy's first night at home can be really hard, but try to ignore any barking and whimpering, unless you think your puppy needs the toilet.

+These heartbeat toys are extremely popular with new puppy parents.
 The idea is that the built-in heartbeat device mimics the mother's heartbeat to keep your puppy calm and help relieve any anxiety.

 The toy is made from soft, plush fabric so your new puppy can snuggle up and the heartbeat device can be removed.

-Another option for anxious parents is a dog camera. working like a baby monitor, you can watch your puppy from your phone to make sure they are settling well.
+Another option for anxious parents is a dog camera.
+Working like a baby monitor, you can watch your puppy from your phone to make sure they are settling well.

-PRO TIP Many dog lovers believe that it's far easier to set up a puppy crate in your bedroom and allow the puppy to sleep in it for the first few days.
+Many dog lovers believe that it's far easier to set up a puppy crate in your bedroom and allow the puppy to sleep in it for the first few days.
 If you chose this method, try not to touch or cuddle your puppy if they wake during the night.

 When the penny finally drops that they won't be picked up or petted when they whimper, puppy will soon begin to sleep through without waking up.
 Once settled you can move the crate out of your bedroom to where you would ideally like your puppy to sleep.